 Ever since 1948, WuShock has represented Wichita State and in 1998, for his 50th anniversary, he got an even more bizarre costume redesign and starting going by Wu in casual conversation.
 The real kicker here is Wu’s mouth, which is permanently opened in a smirking, yelling face?
 Is that how’d you describe it?
 Just looks a big ol’ corn cob with legs to me.
 That’s probably the point.

-1. The Tree from Stanford University
+1. The Tree, Stanford University

 You had to know this would top the list.
 I mean, a tree as a mascot is just too bizarre.
-While it’s the unofficial mascot because Stanford doesn’t have an official one (what year is it??), this still takes the cake when you consider that the Stanford teams are known as the Cardinals for the red color, not the bird.
+While it’s the unofficial mascot because Stanford doesn’t have an official one (what year is it??), this still takes the cake when you consider that the Stanford teams are known as the Cardinal for the red color, not the bird.
 That distinction is always made very clear.